 - a.
 Work Hours Defined.
 The standard work day shall be a period of twenty-four (24) hours, containing eight (8) or ten (10) consecutive hours of work interrupted by rest and meal periods. - b.
 Rest Periods.
 Rest periods will normally consist of two (2), fifteen (15) minute breaks.
 Rest periods for staff preferably will occur between the second (2nd) and third (3rd) hours and the fifth (5th) and sixth (6th) hours of the employee's shift.
 However, it is understood that breaks are not guaranteed at regular and recurring intervals.
 Management agrees to make reasonable effort to allow rest breaks where possible, but does not guarantee that breaks will be granted on every work shift or that they will occur at regular and recurring intervals. - c.
 Security & Recreation staff.
 Where security and recreation staff have a past practice allowing informal breaks to occur, that practice shall continue on a reasonable basis consistent with Section 2b above. - d.
-Transport staff only.
+For Transport staff only.
 Transport staff may work a flexible work schedule.
 A flexible work schedule is a work schedule which may vary the start and stop times on a daily basis but does not exceed the number of total normal duty hours previously scheduled for that day.
 Employees assigned long distance transports will be permitted to eat their meal while on duty; time will count as time worked.
-There will be an eight (8) hour break between the end of one (1) day and the beginning of the next work day except in emergencies, or when on out-of-state transport and scheduling does not permit such a break, or when requested by the employee and where safety and security is not compromised. - e.
-Split Shifts.
-Computer generated work schedules will be reviewed and a good faith effort made to minimize the number of schedules which contain split shifts.
+There will be an eight (8) hour break between the end of one (1) day and the beginning of the next work day except in emergencies, or when on out-of-state transport and scheduling does not permit such a break, or when requested by the employee and where safety and security is not compromised.